-Growing up, my Dad brought me and my siblings along before Memorial Day to place flags on the graves of servicemen and women.
+Growing up, my Dad brought me and my siblings along before Veterans Day and Memorial Day to place flags on the graves of servicemen and women.
 We were instructed that this was a solemn task and no complaining was tolerated.
 I can remember hot days, cold days, rainy days and bug-infested days.
 It didn’t matter to Dad.
 He would explain that our servicemen and women endured these conditions and much worse to keep us safe and free.
 It was a regular family project that left a deep impression on all of us.
 Contact your local American Legion or VFW organization to volunteer your time during the military holidays and all year long.

 2. Reach out to a military family in your community

 Extend a hand in friendship to a military family.
 Invite them over for a meal, bring them a meal or invite them out for dinner.
 Something as simple as running an errand or taking a walk together can forge a friendship.
 If Mom or Dad is deployed, there will be additional challenges for the spouse at home.
 Get to know them and find out what you can offer.
 Simple gestures such as clipping extra diaper coupons, cutting the grass or helping to put up Christmas lights can mean so much when you are alone.

 3. Put it in writing

 The Pease Greeters are a volunteer group of individuals who see our troops off at the airport when they leave the US and head for the Middle East.
 The Pease Greeters always give out gifts to the soldiers along with snacks they can take on the airplane.
 Connect with them and join them for a send-off or donate so they can provide care packages.

 5. Visit an older veteran or wounded vet

 Contact a nursing home or a veterans hospital.
 A visit can brighten a day and help a veteran to know they are not forgotten.
 The Walter Reed National Military Center has a Facebook page that provides inspiration and ideas.